cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 *  `-r, --reinstall-list TEXT` - Node instances IDs to reinstall.
 This argument can be used multiple times.
 *  `--ignore-failure` - Pass ignore-failure option to uninstall workflow.
-*  `--install-first` - First run the install workflow and then run the uninstall workflow.
 *  `--preview` - If set, does not perform the update and returns the steps this update would make.
-*  `--dont-update-plugins` - If set, does not perform any of the plugin updates.
 *  `-f, --force` -      Force an update to run, in the event that a previous update on this deployment did not complete successfully.
 *  `--include-logs / --no-logs` - Include logs in returned events [default: `True`]